• Skip to primary navigation

 See program and availability

-• From Paris, in a small and varied group: Omaha Beach, Overlord Museum, batteries of Longues-sur-mer and Pointe de Hoc, American cemetery
+• From Paris, in small and varied groups: Omaha Beach, Overlord Museum, Longues-sur-mer and Pointe de Hoc batteries, American cemetery

 see program and availability